Griffith Land & Cattle Co.

 All will have our custom-made embossed seal over the breeder's signature making it impossible to forge,

-(it's been an important detail now & then.)
+(That has been an important detail now & then.)

 All our pups are given appropriate shots and are wormed regularly.